lunacodes/web-dev-and-design-learning-progress-log/snippets/WordPress/wp-cli/testing-with-phpunit-and-wp-cli.md

 Note: To take advantage of PHPUnit TestDoubles in a plugin without a class you’ll need to use namespaces, and PHP 5.3 or above.

-For some advanced test examples check out:
+For some advanced test examples check out (Note: I need to grab the actual URLs):

 * Tests for the WordPress core
 * WooCommerce Unit Tests